 Where are car maintenance and/or periodic vehicle inspections performed?

-Maintenance and any periodic vehicle inspections are always performed at the official dealer.
+Maintenance and any periodic vehicle inspections are always performed at the official dealer or an independant service partner.
 You may choose the dealer.
 If you have this done at your nearest Alphabet-approved dealer, you can use additional services such as our free collection and drop-off service.
 You will then automatically be notified when it is time for maintenance and/or a periodic vehicle inspection and, if desired, the car will also be washed for free.

 How will my monthly instalment be charged?

 Our standard procedure is to collect monthly instalments by direct debit.
 We collect around the second working day of the month to which the invoice relates.

 Why must I pay more than the monthly instalment at the start of the contract?

 Usually a car is not delivered on the first of the month, but during a month.
 We then calculate the period from the date on which the car is delivered to you.
 This means that your first invoice could be higher than the agreed monthly instalment, because the period we charge on this first invoice may be longer than one month.

 Regular citizens pay VAT on everything they buy.
 VAT stands for value-added tax.
 Like all other taxes, it is an additional source of revenue for the government and is imposed as a levy on any product or service.